 The Peabody family is passionate about evolving our farming practices and looking after our community.

 Craggy Range will always be looking for ways we can continue to evolve our sustainability practices, inside our vineyards and out.

 While we are a member of Sustainable Winegrowing New Zealand (SWNZ), we have set our minds to how else we could improve the health of our vineyards.
-We are now embarking on the largest biodiversity project in the New Zealand wine industry, planting 150,000 native trees and plants in and around our Te Muna Road vineyards.
+We have embarked on the largest biodiversity project in the New Zealand wine industry, planting over 50,000 native trees and plants in and around our Te Muna Road vineyards.
 While many of the environmental benefits are apparent, we believe the project will dramatically improve our monoculture, increasing natural yeasts and reducing pest pressure from the increase in native birds leading to what we believe will be increased quality in the bottle.
 This project aims to set the benchmark for biodiversity within New Zealand vineyards.

 Adding to this, we are increasing our focus on farming organically.
 Ensuring the health of these special swaths of land for generations to come.